 Mario Badescu Buffering Lotion // This on-the-spot solution is designed to help shrink large, under-the-surface bumps typical of combination and oily skin.

 Sunday Riley CEO Rapid Flash Brightening Serum // Vitamin C is a great ingredient to add to your skin routine—it’ll make your skin radiant and improve its tone.

-REN Radiance Perfection Serum // A brightening serum that helps correct skin tone, this serum works for every skin type.
+REN Radiance Perfection Serum // Helping to brighten and correct skin tone, this serum works for every skin type.

-Youth to the People Age Prevention Superfood Serum // You might not be seeing signs of aging yet and this firming serum will help keep it that way!
+Youth to the People Vitamin C + Clean Caffeine Energy Serum // You might not be seeing signs of aging yet, and this firming serum will help keep it that way!

-Algenist POWER Recharging Night Pressed Serum // When your skin needs some serious TLC, this bedtime serum will give it a refresh in as little as 10 days.
+Algenist POWER Recharging Night Pressed Serum // When your skin needs some serious TLC, this bedtime serum will refresh in as little as 10 days.

-REN Evercalm Anti-Redness Serum // If you’re embarrassed by constant facial redness, this gentle serum will help keep irritation and inflammation at bay, all while improving skin tone and moisturizing.
+REN Evercalm Redness-Relief Serum // If you’re embarrassed by constant facial redness, this gentle serum will help keep irritation and inflammation at bay, all while moisturizing and improving skin tone.

 Tahnyc Complex B Concentrated Vitamin B5 Serum // Stressed out skin?
 Vitamin B5 and peptides combine to heal and calm redness and irritation.